oloki76/keemtj/README.md

 ⚡️ Fun Fact: ⬇️

-💯I speak fluent Korean (cf. I'm korean)
+💯 I speak fluent Korean (cf. I'm korean)
-🌳I have a degree in forestry
+🌳 I have a degree in forestry

 ## 📬 Find me at